IUSCA/bioloop/docs/dataset_duplication.md

 <img src="assets/datasetDuplication/assets/reject_duplicate_steps.png" />

 When an authorized user rejects a duplicate dataset from the system, the following steps take place:
-1. The action item and notification corresponding to the duplicate dataset are acknowledged.
+1. The action item and notification corresponding to the duplicate dataset are resolved.
 2. An audit log is created for the incoming duplicate dataset's rejection.
 3. The state of the rejected dataset is changed to `DUPLICATE_REJECTED`
 4. The rejected dataset is marked as deleted in the database (by setting its `is_deleted` to `true`).